 Artist research into Lichtenstein, imaginative and exploratory responses to Lichtenstein’s work, understanding of Pop Art characteristics, accurate copy of complex image, understanding of linocut theory, application of linocut theory.

-Term 4 - Coil Pots
+Term 4 - Ceramic Cakes

 Term 5 - Graffiti